You are here

 Professor Andrew Sinclair

-Professor Sinclair leads an NHMRC Program focusing on the molecular genetics of gonad development and its impact on patients with disorders of sex development (DSD) and is part of a team awarded a National Centre of Excellence focusing on the regulation of male germ cell differentiation and its impact on infertility and testicular cancer.
+At a national level Professor Sinclair co-leads the Australian Genomic Health Alliance, a network of over 40 organisations, that aim to integrate genomics into the Australian health care system.
+He is also on the Executive Management Committee of Melbourne Genomics which is implementing genomic medicine into routine care in Victoria.
+In addition, he leads an NHMRC research Program (2004-2019) focusing on disorders of sex development; genomics and diagnosis to inform clinical care.
 His contributions have been fundamental to the advancement of the field, including the identification and characterization of the human testis determining gene (SRY) and other genes critical for gonad development.
 He has also implemented new, accurate, rapid and comprehensive diagnostic procedures to improve outcomes for patients with DSD.

 1987: Smith-White Award, Genetics Society of Australia